 What are the key factors that organizations must consider while going remote?
 Read on to know more:

-Experts suggest that to enable employees to work remotely on an extended basis, organization must set up the necessary infrastructure.
-Remote employees would need prompt and responsive IT support, quick resolution of tickets and proactive IT management.
+Experts suggest that to enable employees to work remotely on an extended basis, organizations must set up the necessary infrastructure.
+Remote employees would need prompt and responsive IT support quick resolution of tickets and proactive IT management.
 These factors become essential, especially to comply with regulations such as GDPR and CCPA.
 Here are few things you should consider when moving your workforce remote:

 How can organizations adapt to a remote work scenario?
 Here are some steps that can help:

 When systems and devices are spread across locations, it becomes difficult to monitor and manage.
 In addition, resolving IT issues when they come up, also becomes time-consuming.
 Enabling a proactive system of detection and resolution can help minimize system downtime.
 Automating system maintenance and IT support helps reduces costs in IT support and enables quicker resolution times.

 With the current pandemic, on-demand remote access has become an expectation for many organizations.
 Organizations must find ways to ensure seamless connectivity for employees, without sacrificing security requirements.
 For this purpose, adopting technology that helps provide remote access while tracking usage details can be beneficial.

 Faster IT issue resolution translates to higher employee productivity.
 A study conducted by Vanson Bourne states that on average, IT/technology issues prevent employees from doing their jobs for up to 24 minutes.
 In addition, IT issues last around 28 minutes before they are resolved.
 A proactive approach helps monitor, detect, and resolve issues in a quick and reliable manner.

 Every application, crash, system downtime, or device malfunction causes delays in your business.
 Additionally, it also affects your employee experience adversely.
 This problem is multiplied when employees are working remotely.